 The Cars singing bass player Ben Orr died of cancer at home in Atlanta today in 2000 at age 53.

 John Lennon's murderer Mark David Chapman was eligible for parole for the first time today in 2000, having served 20 years.
 Yoko Ono had sent a letter to the parole board asking his application be denied, which it was.
 Chapman, according to rules, is allowed to apply every two years since, which he has, being denied each time.
 In 2012, when the board wrote, "Despite your positive efforts while incarcerated, your release at this time would greatly undermine respect for the law and tend to trivialize the tragic loss of life which you caused as a result of this heinous, unprovoked, violent, cold and calculated crime."
 In 2014 Mark noted that he still got letters in prison from Lennon fans, saying "I am sorry for being such an idiot and choosing the wrong way for glory".
-The board mostly just repeated itself about "respect for the law" when Chapman was denied for a 10th time this last August.
+He was denied again at the end of August, and this time sent an apology letter to Yoko, noting he'll probably spend the rest of his life behind bars, and should have gotten the death penalty.
+He gets to try again in 2022.

 Rock and Roll Birthdays

-The man who popularized "The Twist" in the 60's, Chubby Checker (real name Ernest Evans) is 77.
+The man who taught America how to do "The Twist" in the 60's, Chubby Checker (real name Ernest Evans) is 79.